nfons/Paperless-Scanner/README.md

 ### Paperless-ngx API
 The application integrates with Paperless-ngx using its REST API:
-- Uploads documents with proper metadata
-- Uses the filename as the document title
-- Supports various image formats (JPEG, PNG, BMP, TIFF)

 ### AI APIs (Optional)
 For smart filename suggestions: